aws-samples/apigw-multi-region-failover/external-api/README.md

     Once you have run `sam deploy --guided --config-env primary` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy --config-env primary` in future to use these defaults.

-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file on the primary region:
+1. From the command line, use AWS SAM to deploy the AWS resources for the stack as specified in the template.yml file on the primary region:
     ```
     sam deploy --guided --config-env secondary
     ```
 1. During the prompts:
     * **Stack Name:** Enter a stack name.
     * **AWS Region:** Enter the desired AWS Region.
-This pattern has been tested with both us-east-1 and us-east-2. **Make sure to use a different region from the prymary one**.
+This stack has been tested with both us-east-1 and us-east-2. **Make sure to use a different region from the prymary one**.
     * **PublicHostedZoneId:** You must have a public hosted zone in Route 53 with your domain name (i.e. mydomain.com).
 Enter the Hosted Zone Id for this hosted zone.
     * **DomainName:** Enter your custom domain name (i.e. externalapi.mydomain.com).
-    * **CertificateArn** You must have a ACM Certificate that covers your Custom Domain namespace (i.e. *.mydomain.com) on the region your are deploying this stack.
+    * **CertificateArn** You must have an ACM certificate that covers your custom domain namespace (i.e. *.mydomain.com) on the region your are deploying this stack.
 Enter the ARN for this certificate here. **Make sure you are getting the certificate arn for the right region**.
     * Route53ArcClusterArn: Before deploy this stack, you should deploy the Route 53 infrastructure.
 Add here the Route 53 Cluster Arn created during that deployment.
     * **Service1ControlPlaneArn**: Before deploy this stack, you should deploy the Route 53 infrastructure.
 Add here the  Route 53 ARC control pane Arn for service 1.
     * **Stage:** Enter the name of the stage within your API Gateway that you would like to map to your custom domain name.